35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ![](/img/sixacresbeforeafter.jpg)

-## Delayed delivery
+## Long delayed delivery

 Residents at the EIP also argued that the loss of the AAAP would allow Southwark to gloss over delays to the  redevelopment.
 Southwark insisted that the monitoring provisions of the AAAP would be retained, but in any event the dismally slow pace of progress cannot be disguised.

 While various community facilities have been completed, the house building programme has fallen many years behind schedule.
 Over 2,500 new homes should have been built by now, according to the [AAAP’s timetable](https://www.southwark.gov.uk/assets/attach/12791/EIP32-Aylesbury-AAP-2010-.pdf)  (Table A7.1), at an average rate of 221 homes per year; in fact, only 408 have been completed, giving a rate on only 40 homes per year.

 These figures also take no account of the homes lost through demolition.
 When this is factored in the situation is even worse.
 ‘Net’ building, that is homes above the number knocked-down, will not start arriving until 2022/23, when 122 net homes are expected.
-There will be a further 276 in 23/24, with the remaining 1,102 to be completed between 2025-2035 (Appendix 2: Sites Methodology Report April 2021).
+There will be a further 276 in 23/24, with the remaining 1,102 to be completed between 2025-2035 [(Appendix 2: Sites Methodology Report April 2021)](https://www.southwark.gov.uk/assets/attach/37485/EIP82a-Sites-Methdology-Report-April-2021.pdf).

 Campaigners also cast some doubt on whether a large net gain in housing would ever be achieved, without which the huge displacement and disruption of the whole regeneration can barely be justified.
 The additional pressure on the housing waiting list of rehousing displaced tenants was also noted.